 Armed burglary suspect fatally shot by gun shop's owner in South Philadelphia, authorities say

-PHILADEPHIA - A looter was shot and killed by the owner of a gun shop in South Philadelphia, police say.
+PHILADEPHIA - An armed burglary suspect was shot and killed by the owner of a gun shop in South Philadelphia, police say.

 The incident happened at approximately 4:11 a.m. on the 1500 block of Front Street in the Pennsport section of the city.